PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_05_PosterPresentationDay.md

 Breda University of Applied Sciences has it's own taskforce.
 They'll come by and tell you a bit about them and engage you in a Q&A. Afterwards they'll attend the conference as an interested party!

 ## 13:00 - 16:00 Poster representations
-The lecturers will walk around and inquire about the posters.
-The course instructors (Nitin & Bram) will give you feedback based on the content of your poster.
+About 5 of you will present your posters in 3 rounds:
+- 13:00 – Conference Round 1
+- 14:00 – Conference Round 2
+- 15:00 – Conference Round 3
 If you aren't presenting your poster, walk around and look at the posters of you classmates.
 Give one another feedback: this enables you to learn for eachothers achievements and mistakes!

-The SDG Taskforce and some of the other lecturers may be present, and these will not know what your project is about.
+The SDG Taskforce and some of the other lecturers are present as well, and these will not know what your project is about.
 So be prepared to take them through it and answer their questions.
 In essence this translates to knowing what you are talking about with respect to the scope of your research project, so don't worry about this too much.
 It will, however, give you some valuable feedback on how to improve on your poster before you are officially assessed in week 9.

+The course instructors (Nitin & Bram) will give you feedback based on the content of your poster which will be usefull to adjust your poster before you hand it in for grading in week 8 at 17:00 on GitHub.

 ## The end